syncfusion-content/javascript-docs/js/Schedule/Resources.md

 Execute the above code to render the output as follows.

-{% include image.html url="/js/Schedule/Resources_images/Resources_img2.png" Caption="schedule with resource grouping."%}
+{% include image.html url="/js/Schedule/Resources_images/Resources_img2.png" Caption=""%}

 **Multiple Appointment Creation**

-* The “**allowMultiple**” option available for each resource object within the resource collection enables/disables the functionality of saving same appointment for multiple resources.
+* The **allowMultiple** option available for each resource object within the resource collection enables/disables the functionality of saving same appointment for multiple resources.

 * When this property is set to true, the resource related fields in the appointment window allows you to select multiple resources.
 Refer the following code example.